msschwartz21/deltascope/docs/source/data-process.rst

 Code Instructions
 ------------------
 The following instructions apply to processing a single sample.
 Details regarding function parameters can be found under :py:class:`embryo` and :py:func:`brain.preprocess_data`.
+Raw image data will be imported by :func:`embryo.add_channel`.

 .. code-block:: python